uvadlc/DL_assignments_2019/assignment_2/README.md

 ## Task 1.
 RNNs versus LSTMs

 For the first task, you will compare vanilla Recurrent Neural Networks (RNN) with Long-Short Term Networks (LSTM).
-You have to implement both network modules in the files `lstm.py` and `vanilla_rnn.py` from scratch (i.e. you are not allowed to use `nn.LSTM`, but other functionalities from PyTorch like `nn.Linear`).
+You have to implement both network modules in the files `lstm.py` and `vanilla_rnn.py` from scratch (i.e. you are not allowed to use `nn.LSTM` or `nn.Linear`, but work with functionalities like `nn.Parameter`).
 The palindrome dataset generation is provided in `dataset.py` and can be used without any changes.

 The file `train.py` gives a initial structure for training your models.
 Make sure to integrate all (hyper-)parameters that are given for the `ArgumentParser`.
 Feel free to add more parameters if needed.